ninelabs/ninelabs.com/_drafts/2015-11-17-Marketing-Outside-of-the-Box.md

 I’d say no.

 The way I see it, those of us in the design and marketing industry have two choices.
-We can step out and take risks in hopes that we stay ahead of the curve and pave the way for innovative thinking in our field (and ultimately successful marketing strategies), or we can maintain the status quo, doing what we’ve always done in hopes that the well-oiled marketing machine that we’ve known for so long won’t get rusty and fall to pieces.
-The second option sounds like an uncalculated risk, otherwise known as foolishness.
+We can step out and take risks in hopes that we stay ahead of the curve and pave the way for innovative thinking in our field (resulting ultimately in successful marketing strategies), or we can maintain the status quo, doing what we’ve always done in hopes that the well-oiled marketing machine that we’ve known for so long won’t get rusty and fall to pieces.
+The second option sounds like an _uncalculated_ risk, otherwise known as _foolishness_.

 I don’t want to be a fool.